What is 70 of 700? Understanding Percentages and Proportions

 The ability to understand and calculate proportions is crucial in many aspects of life.
 Let’s look at some examples:

-• Science: Many scientific experiments and analyses rely on understanding ratios and proportions to interpret data and draw conclusions.
-For example, in chemistry, stoichiometry relies heavily on understanding proportions in chemical reactions.
+- Science: Many scientific experiments and analyses rely on understanding ratios and proportions to interpret data and draw conclusions.
+Here's one way to look at it: in chemistry, stoichiometry relies heavily on understanding proportions in chemical reactions.

 Applying the Concept to Different Scenarios